Gateways to God: A 20-month Rolling Ridge Certificate Training in Missional Spiritual Direction

-We understand missional as living and listening deep into Spirit and wide into my world.
+• We understand missional as living and listening deep into Spirit and wide into our world.

-Our focus on missional spiritual direction equips people to listen deeply for the movement of God in their context so to make a difference in the world whether one-on-one or in groups.
+Our focus on missional spiritual direction (whether one-on-one or in groups) equips people to listen deeply for the movement of God in their context and so to make a difference in this world.

 • Introduction to Spiritual Guidance